A book sales funnel follows the same principle as all other commercial sales funnels.

 It is a great marketing tool that is often used for the first book in a series.

 You can offer your book as a free ebook download.

-But if you can, it is always better to get readers to enter their email addresses to get their free copy to help build your mailing list.
+But if you can, getting readers to enter their email addresses to get their free copy to help build your mailing list is always better.